-Course description
+-Course description

-- Learning objective of this course: This course provides students with basic background in general microbiology.
+- -Learning objective of this course: This course provides students with basic background in general microbiology.
 The course is focused on bacteria and introduces eukaryotic microbes, archaea and viruses.
-Topics presented include: history and relevance of microbiology, origin of life and evolution of microbes, microbial classification and phylogeny, cellular structure, function and replication, and microorganisms in health and disease. - BIOC17H3 is a lecture course with a laboratory component.
+Topics presented include: history and relevance of microbiology, origin of life and evolution of microbes, microbial classification and phylogeny, cellular structure, function and replication, and microorganisms in health and disease. - -BIOC17H3 is a lecture course with a laboratory component.
 Some material in the laboratory will address practical concepts that are best presented in a lab setting, and will not be addressed in detail in lectures.
 However, much of the lab and lecture concepts are interrelated.
-During lectures, I will highlight material related to the laboratory. - In the BIOC17H3 laboratory, you will be acquiring skills that are useful in the job market such as culturing and identifying bacteria.
+During lectures, I will highlight material related to the laboratory. - -In the laboratory, you will be acquiring skills that are useful in the job market such as culturing and identifying bacteria.
 These are valuable techniques for jobs requiring a microbiology background, like for clinical and environmental sampling, in the food industry, biopharmaceuticals, cosmetic industry, government testing labs, blood services labs.

-Office hours and communication lines
+-Office hours and communication lines

-- -General announcements and any material needed for the course will be posted on blackboard - -Office hours: Tuesdays and Wednesdays 2:30 to 3:30 in Professor Terebiznik's office, 5th floor, Room 535, Science Wing.
-You can also request appointments by email terebiznik@utsc.utoronto.ca - -e-mails: You can ask questions by email, but I would prefer to meet you in person.
+- -General announcements and any material needed for the course will be posted on Quercus - -Office hours: Tuesdays and Wednesdays 2:30 to 3:30 in Professor Terebiznik's office,

+SW 535.
+Please, announce by email your intention of attending office hours.
+You can also request appointments in out of office hours times by email

+-e-mails: You can ask questions by email, but I would prefer to meet you in person.
 Please only use email for questions with straightforward answers.
 Questions that require detailed answers will be addressed during office hours.
-Please use a U of T account for email (I will not answer emails from other email accounts), and please indicate the course (BIOC17 and name of your TA) in the subject heading
+Please use a U of T account for email.
+I will not answer emails sent from other email accounts, and please indicate your name and course BIOC17 in the subject heading.